hibeekaey/open-source-project-generator/CONTRIBUTING.md

 A: Use `docker compose --profile development run --rm generator-dev bash` to get an interactive shell with all development tools.
 All containers use UID 1001.

 **Q: What security practices should I follow?**
-A: Always use `pkg/security/SanitizePath()` for user paths, return categorized errors from `pkg/errors/`, and run `make security-scan` before submitting PRs.
+A: Always use `pkg/security/SanitizePath()` for user paths, return categorized errors from `pkg/cli` error types, and run `make security-scan` before submitting PRs.
 See [SECURITY.md](SECURITY.md) for details.

 **Q: How do I run CI checks locally?**
 A: Run `make check` for quick checks (fmt, vet, lint, test) or `make ci` for the full CI pipeline.
 For release validation, run `make release`.